devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure XXX: Wisgen Dataflow [\[11\]](https://github.com/Fasust/wisgen)*

-I already covered how the favorite list works in detial in this chapter, so I won’t go over it again.
+I already covered how the favorite list works in detail in this chapter, so I won’t go over it again.
 The *Storage BLoC* keeps a persistant copy of the favorite list on the device.
 It recievce a *Load-Event* once on start-up, loads the old favorite list from its *Storage*, and adds it to the *Favortie BLoC* though *Add-Events*.
 It also listens to the *Favorite BLoC* and updates the persistant copy of the favorite list every time the *Favorite Bloc* emits a new State. *Storage* is also a plattform agnostic interface and it looks like this:

 ``` dart
 ///Interface for a Generic List Provider